Florida Personal Property Exemption from Creditors

 Tenancy by the Entireties Protection

-Tenancy by the entireties protection applies to personal property, including vehicles, bank accounts, and investment accounts, not just real estate.
-A married couple who titles a vehicle jointly as tenants by the entireties protects the full value of the vehicle from any creditor of one spouse alone, regardless of the vehicle’s equity.
+Entireties protection applies to personal property including vehicles, bank accounts, and investment accounts, not just real estate.
+A married couple who titles a vehicle jointly protects the full value of that vehicle from any creditor of one spouse alone, regardless of the vehicle’s equity.
+The protection has no dollar cap.
+A $50,000 vehicle titled jointly as tenants by the entireties is fully protected from an individual creditor, which is far more valuable than the $5,000 statutory vehicle exemption.

 Health Aids